The Daring Airmen Who Crippled Hitler's War Machine

 November 1943May 1945The U.S. Army Air Forces waged an unprecedentedly dogged and violent campaign against Hitler’s vital oil production and industrial plants on the Third Reich’s southern flank.
 Flying from southern Italy, far from the limelight enjoyed by the Eighth Air Force in England, the Fifteenth Air Force engaged in high-risk missions spanning most of the European continent.
 The story of the Fifteenth Air Force deserves a prideful place in the annals of American gallantry.

-In his new book, Forgotten Fifteenth: The Daring Airmen Who Crippled Hitler’s Oil Supply, Tillman brings into focus a seldom-seen multinational cast of characters, including pilots from Axis nations Romania, Hungary, and Bulgaria and many more remarkable individuals.
-They were the first generation of fliers—few of them professionals—to conduct a strategic bombing campaign against a major industrial nation.
+In his new book, The Forgotten Fifteenth: The Daring Airmen Who Crippled Hitler’s War Machine, Tillman brings into focus a seldom-seen multinational cast of characters, including pilots from Axis nations Romania, Hungary, and Bulgaria and many more remarkable individuals.
+They were the first generation of fliersfew of them professionalsto conduct a strategic bombing campaign against a major industrial nation.
 They suffered steady attrition and occasionally spectacular losses.
 In so doing, they contributed to the end of the most destructive war in history.

 The Forgotten Fifteenth is the first-ever detailed account of the Fifteenth Air Force in World War II and the brave men that history has abandoned.
 This book is a must-read for military history enthusiasts, veterans, current servicemen and their families.
 Includes glossy photo signature of historic pictures and documents

 Published: August, 2015